 The house is open to the public Tuesday through Friday 10 a.m. to noon and 1 to 4 p.m. unless rented for a private event.
 The house is open on Saturday by appointment.
 There is a $5.00 per person admission charge.
 Children under 12 are free.
 Handicap accessible.
 For groups of 10 or more, the admission is $3.00 per person.

 Click here for rental information.
 Click here for the House Rules for weddings and large events.
 For the House Rules for small events, click here.

-The Battle-Friedman House and Gardens were recently featured in a music video for up-and-coming country music artist Hope Cassity.
+The Battle-Friedman House and Gardens was featured in a music video for up-and-coming country music artist Hope Cassity.
 Her song "The Idea of You" is also available on iTunes.
 Please click here to view the video!